Minerva Neurosciences (NASDAQ:NERV) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a research report issued on Friday.
+StockNews.com initiated coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a note issued to investors on Friday.
 The firm set a “sell” rating on the biopharmaceutical company’s stock.

-A number of other research analysts have also commented on the company.
-HC Wainwright decreased their price objective on Minerva Neurosciences to $5.00 and set a “buy” rating on the stock in a report on Friday, March 4th.
-Zacks Investment Research raised Minerva Neurosciences from a “hold” rating to a “buy” rating and set a $0.75 price objective on the stock in a report on Saturday, March 5th.
+Other analysts have also issued reports about the stock.
+HC Wainwright lowered their price target on shares of Minerva Neurosciences to $5.00 and set a “buy” rating on the stock in a research report on Friday, March 4th.
+Zacks Investment Research upgraded shares of Minerva Neurosciences from a “hold” rating to a “buy” rating and set a $0.75 target price on the stock in a research report on Saturday, March 5th.

 About Minerva Neurosciences (Get Rating)